vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We should support both `kubectl create` and `kubectl apply` flows.
 `kubectl apply` is generally more limiting than `kubectl create`.

+We can derive our YAML files from the Helm Charts to fold to a single source of truth for the configuration.
+To do that we'd need a `values.yaml`, suitable for rendering the Helm Chart template into a set of YAML files, and a script combine/regroup/reformat the rendered templates for better usability.

+Alternatively, we can hand-write the YAML files.
+This has the benefit of making them more user-friendly.
+It's unclear if this is provides a real value compared to deriving them from Helm Charts - since the ultimate user-friendly way is to use Helm Charts.

 ### Helm Chart Repository

 We should not just maintain a Helm Chart, we also should offer Helm repo to make